North Devon grasslands project

-We are working on a ground-breaking project to create new species rich grassland across 70 miles of the north Devon countryside.
-The project, due to be completed by 2030, will help us rise to the twin challenges of biodiversity loss and climate change.
+We are working on a ground-breaking project to create new species rich grassland across 70 miles of the North Devon countryside, from Torridge to West Exmoor, including Arlington Court.
+The project, due to be completed by 2026, will help us rise to the challenge of both biodiversity loss and climate change.
+This is a long-term sustainable approach to give the North Devon grasslands the best chance of becoming abundant in wildflowers and a robust habitat for nature.

 Why are wildflower grassland areas important?